 Bangladesh halts visa-on-arrival for Chinese nationals

-Bangladesh has temporarily suspended its visa-on-arrival services for Chinese nationals and issued directions not to recruit them for ongoing projects in the country after the coronavirus outbreak that has killed more than 300 people and infected 14,562 others spread to 25 countries.
+Bangladesh has temporarily suspended its visa-on-arrival services for Chinese nationals and asked the authorities not to recruit them for the ongoing projects after the coronavirus outbreak that has killed more than 360 people and infected over 17,000 others in China spread to 25 countries.
 Bangladesh Foreign Minister A K Abdul Momen during a media briefing on Sunday said the government has requested Chinese nationals in Bangladesh not to go on leave especially over the next month while the global health emergency is in place, the BD News reported.

 "This is a temporary measure.
 Chinese nationals can still apply for a visa but they must submit a medical certificate along with the application," he said.
 A number of countries have temporarily stopped issuing visas to Chinese nationals after the coronavirus outbreak.